NorwegianVeterinaryInstitute/BioinfTraining/metagenomics.md

 ### homework
 Now that we have finished cleaning our dataset we can now put everything into a textfile, so we can analyse the data using the abel computing cluster.

+Create a text file with all the mothur commands to clean-up your datafile.

+You can test if this file works in your biolinux machine.
+The way to call the script is like this: `mothur yourfile_with_commands.txt`

+For a little bit more info see the Mothur manual on [batch mode](https://www.mothur.org/wiki/Batch_mode)

+Next I want you to create a slurm script that can will run mothur with thr script on abel.

 Use the slurm commands you learned during the introduction course to set-up a computing allocation on able that will run your mothur script with the commands.
 For more on that see the [abel user guide](http://www.uio.no/english/services/it/research/hpc/abel/help/user-guide/).

-Make sure you ask for the mothur module and call the script with your commands from your working directory on abel.
+Make sure you ask for the right mothur module and call the script with your commands from your working directory on abel.

-the way to call the script is like this:

-`mothur yourfile_with_commands.txt`

-For a little bit more info see the Mothur manual on [batch mode](https://www.mothur.org/wiki/Batch_mode)

-You can test if it works in your biolinux machine.

 # Future Lectures
 * Running mothur on abel with a slurm script